 Mexican car insurance is usually offered in different packages including daily, semi-annually, or annually pricing.
-You can choose how you want to pay for insurance depending on how long you will be traveling in Mexico.
-How much does Mexican insurance cost per day?
+You can choose how you want to pay for your car insurance to Mexico depending on how long you will be traveling in Mexico.
+How much does a car insurance for Mexico cost per day?
 If you’re only going to drive a few days and do not plan to return within the year, daily pricing may make the most sense for you.
-The price varies based on coverage amounts, however, generally, you can expect to pay about $23 USD for 1 day , or around $38-$55 USD for a weekend, whereas an annual policy is around $255 USD.
+The price varies based on coverage amounts, however, generally, you can expect to pay about $23 USD for 1 day , or around $38-$55 USD for a weekend, whereas an annual policy is around $255 USD

 What Other Things Do I Need to Know about Driving in Mexico?